 Florida's most recent major-league team, Inter Miami, began play in MLS in 2020.

-In 2020, Florida's population reached over 23 million, making it the third-most populous state in the United States.
+In 2020, Florida's population was over 23 million, ranking it the third-most populous state in the United States and seventh in population density.

-In 2020, Hispanic and Latinos of any race(s) made up 26.5% of the population in Broward County.
+In 2020, Hispanic and Latinos made up 26.5% of the population in Broward County, while Native Hawaiians and Pacific Islanders made up 0.1%.

 In a 2020 study, Florida was ranked as the 11th hardest state for citizens to vote in.

-The 2020 election broke Florida's bellwether streak when Donald Trump won Florida but lost the election.
+The 2020 election broke Florida's streak as a bellwether state when Donald Trump won Florida but lost the election.

 In November 2021, for the first time in Florida's history, the total number of registered Republican voters exceeded the number of registered Democrats.

-In April 2022, the legislature passed and the governor signed a new election law prohibiting Floridians from using ranked-choice voting in all federal, state and municipal elections.
+In April 2022, Florida's legislature passed and the governor signed a new election law prohibiting Floridians from using ranked-choice voting in all federal, state and municipal elections.

-In 2022, incumbent Governor DeSantis won reelection by a landslide against Charlie Crist, leading pundits to question Florida's status as a swing state.
+In 2022, incumbent Governor DeSantis won reelection by a landslide against Democrat Charlie Crist.

 In 2022, the largest hospital network in Florida is HCA Healthcare and the second largest is AdventHealth.

-In August 2023, restrictions were placed on the teaching of Shakespearean plays and literature by Florida teachers in order to comply with state law.
+In August 2023, restrictions have been placed on the teaching of Shakespearean plays and literature by Florida teachers in order to comply with state law.

 As of 2023, three universities in Florida are members of the Association of American Universities: University of Florida, University of Miami and University of South Florida.